Itamar Ben-Gvir: Early political activity and Knesset elections

+Minister of National Security

 As minister, Ben-Gvir worked to loosen Israel's firearm-ownership regulations.
 His office stated in August 2025 that reforms had led to 230,000 new firearm licenses.
 He also encouraged the creation of the National Guard of Israel.

 On 26 January 2024 he accused the International Court of Justice of antisemitism following its ruling on the case South Africa v.
 Israel.
 He was the subject of a foiled assassination plot by seven Arab citizens of Israel and four Palestinians from the West Bank in 2024.